-Among the requirements of Proxy Rule 14a-4(a) and (b), the proxy card must state in boldface type who is soliciting the proxies, list the names of nominees for election as directors and enable the shareholder to withhold authority to vote for individual nominees.
-Proxy Rule 14a-4(b)(2) also requires that if the proxy card provides a means for the shareholder to vote for all nominees as a group, then it must also provide a means to withhold authority to vote for the group.
+Proxy Rule 14a-4(a) and (b) requires the proxy card to state in boldface type who is soliciting the proxies, list the names of nominees for election as directors and enable the shareholder to withhold authority to vote for individual nominees.
+If the proxy card provides a means for the shareholder to vote for all nominees as a group, Proxy Rule 14a-4(b)(2) also requires the card to provide a means to withhold authority to vote for the group.

 Electronic Voting.
-In recognition of the fact that corporations often hire proxy solicitors and other intermediaries to assist in soliciting proxies, the MGCL permits a stockholder not only to authorize another person to act as a proxy but also to authorize an intermediary, e.g., a proxy solicitor, to authorize another person to act as a proxy.
+In recognition of the role of proxy solicitors and other intermediaries in assisting in soliciting proxies, the MGCL permits a stockholder not only to authorize another person to act as a proxy but also to authorize an intermediary, e.g., a proxy solicitor, to authorize another person to act as a proxy.
 Either of these authorizations may be done "by a telegram, cablegram, datagram, electronic mail, or any other electronic or telephonic means."
-In other words, a stockholder may effectively cast votes by authorization by telephone or internet, even though the MGCL does not expressly permit direct voting by telephone or other electronic means.
+In other words, a stockholder may effectively cast votes by authorizing via telephone or internet, even though the MGCL does not expressly permit direct voting by telephone or other electronic means.